viseator/ChartIt/README.md

 # ChartIt

-Provied a convenient way to input data then generate various charts on the phone.
+Provide a convenient way to input data then generate various charts on the phone.

 ## Features